 This year, the glamour quotient was raised a notch: Whereas last year's theme was punk, this time women were focusing on flowing gowns, and men were asked to dress in white tie — full evening dress, including tails, in other words.
-Some men brought along their top hats.
+A few men even brought along their top hats.

 The white-tie request — or rather, suggestion, some said — was in keeping with the theme of this year's Costume Institute exhibit, which opens to the public on Thursday: "Charles James: Beyond Fashion."
 James, who died in 1978, was a mid-20th century designer who specialized in spectacular, sculptured gowns made with intricate draping techniques.
 It's the inaugural exhibit of the new, $40 million Anna Wintour Costume Center, named for the Vogue editor.

 Wintour herself, overseeing the evening's festivities, wore multi-colored Chanel couture.
-Among the early arrivals, actress Sarah Jessica Parker seemed to be zeroing right in on the theme of James-like glamour, wearing a sumptuous Oscar de la Renta ball gown with a black bodice and flowing white skirt, with a gridlike pattern on the back.
+Among the early arrivals, actress Sarah Jessica Parker zeroed right in on the theme of James-like glamour, wearing a sumptuous Oscar de la Renta ball gown with a black bodice and flowing white skirt, with a gridlike pattern on the back.
 In a dramatic flourish, the back hem of the skirt was emblazoned with the designer's name.

-Other guests going for gowns in black and white: Actress Anna Kendrick in J. Mendel, and Hailee Steinfeld in Prabal Gurung, who seemed to be evoking James' classic 1953 Clover dress, a study in black-and-white color-blocking.
-Anna Kendrick also chose black and white, from J. Mendel.
+Other guests in black and white: Actress Anna Kendrick in J. Mendel, and Hailee Steinfeld in Prabal Gurung, who seemed to be evoking James' classic 1953 Clover dress, a study in black-and-white chic — and sophisticated engineering.

 One of the busiest designers of the evening seemed to be Ralph Lauren.
-Not only was Lauren dressing a host of stars; he was dressing his fellow designer, Calvin Klein.
+Not only was he dressing a host of stars; he was dressing his fellow designer, Calvin Klein.

-Klein was wearing a Ralph Lauren Purple Label black tuxedo tailcoat with a white pique formal shirt, white pique vest and bowtie.
+Klein was wearing a Lauren black tuxedo tailcoat with a white pique formal shirt, white pique vest and bowtie.
 Lauren also dressed actress Rachel McAdams, who wore a pale pink silk evening dress with a chiffon train, and gold leather heels.

 TV personality Andy Cohen also wore Lauren as he accompanied Parker on the red carpet.
 He joked in interviews that, given the size of her outfit, it was like bringing the Statue of Liberty to the ball.

-Several couples wore Calvin Klein: Anne Hathaway (in a bright red midriff-flashing number) and Adam Shulman, and Christy Turlington Burns and Ed Burns.
-Also wearing Klein: actors Bryan Cranston and Paul Rudd, and TV late-night host Seth Meyers.
-The women's looks were designed by Francisco Costa, and the men's looks by Italo Zucchelli.
+Others who wore Calvin Klein: Anne Hathaway (in a bright red midriff-flashing number) and Adam Shulman; Christy Turlington Burns and Ed Burns; actors Bryan Cranston and Paul Rudd, and TV late-night host Seth Meyers.

 Associated Press writer Leanne Italie contributed to this report.